 After reviewing the issues on appeal, the Arizona Court of Appeals found that the Superior Court did not err in modifying the parenting time order.
 Findings do indicate sufficient changed circumstances and that the revised order is in the best interests of the children.
 Therefore, the father’s request to vacate the Superior Court’s order was denied.

 If you need information about the effect of failing to allege a change in circumstances in a child custody modification case in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child custody attorneys have over 100 years of combined experience successfully representing clients in child custody cases in Arizona.
+Our Arizona child custody attorneys have decades of combined experience successfully representing clients in child custody cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.